altstoreio/AltStore/.github/ISSUE_TEMPLATE/bug_report.md

  - Device: [e.g. iPhone8]
  - iOS: [e.g. 13.1]

-**Additional context**
+**Additional context and logs**
-Add any other context about the problem here.
+Add any error logs or any other context about the problem here.